Catherine Callbeck: Premier of Prince Edward Island

 Reaching a surplus budget, however, did not come without a political cost.
 Public service salary rollbacks were widely opposed by public service unions - but no jobs were cut.

 There were other accomplishments.
 A new agreement on electricity with New Brunswick resulted in lower electrical costs.
 A new waste management project put Prince Edward Island as a leader in Canada in reducing the amount of waste going into landfills.
 In keeping with Callbeck's commitment to strengthen social programs, new investments were made in health and education.

 There were significant reforms.
 Municipal amalgamation reduced duplication and overlap in the province's larger municipalities.
 The number of government departments, agencies and crown corporations was reduced.
-A new electoral system replaced the previous 16 dual-member ridings to 27 single-member ridings.
+A new electoral system replaced the previous 16 dual-member ridings with 27 single-member ridings.
 It was the first significant electoral reform in more than a century.

 Callbeck's time in office saw the beginning of construction of the Confederation Bridge linking Prince Edward Island to New Brunswick.
 When Callbeck came into office, the project was stalled because of an impasse between federal and provincial officials.
 She worked closely with the federal public works minister to resolve the issues, and the resulting constitutional change paved the way for the largest capital project in the history of the province.

-In just over three years, the Callbeck government achieved a major turnaround in the outlook of the province, and inspired renewed confidence in its people.